ESP32 Speech-to-Text using Wit.ai

 Once you have the basic speech-to-text in ESP32 working, there are several natural directions to expand the project:

-• MQTT + dashboard: Publish the transcribed text to an MQTT broker (such as CircuitDigest Cloud) and display it on an IoT dashboard.
+• MQTT + Dashboard to publish that same transcription to an MQTT broker, such as the CircuitDigest Cloud and display it on a web-based IoT Dashboard.

-• Text-to-Speech response: Combine this project with our Arduino Text-to-Speech Converter to create a two-way voice interface.
+• Text-to-Speech Combined with our Arduino Text to Speech Converter to create a two-way voice user interface.

 ESP32 Speech-to-Text GitHub Repository